carlosferreyra/carlosferreyra/README.md

  >[!WARNING]
  >
- > Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+ > This stats are only a metric of the languages my public code consists of and doesn't reflect experience or skill level.

 <details><summary><h3>⚡ Recent GitHub Activity</h3></summary>

 <hr/>